ACROSS

 “I assume that was one of those goblins you mentioned.”
 This was getting dangerous.
 “You stay here,” he told Tin.
 He stopped the wagon and went back with his knife and the key.
 He cut the slaves’ binds and unlocked their collars.
 “You’re all free to go, get out of here.
 But don’t even think of trying to follow—”

 They ran off before he could finish his sentence.
-Good, that would make him less of a sitting duck, and they’d draw the attention of anything that might want a piece of him.
+Fortunately, that would make him less of a sitting duck, and they’d draw the attention of anything that might want a piece of him.
 He returned to the driver’s seat and turned to Tin, holding up one of the coin purses.

 “Get me to that safe spot and this is yours.”